 The Bonds – on 9th August 1949 John Bond bought 4 Horseshoe Lane from Emily Minnie Riddiford for £950 and John and his wife, Louisa lived there until their deaths.
 John died on 9th September 1963.
 On 16th February 1966 the house was acquired for £1150 by their grandson, Keith Bond and his wife, Patricia.
 Click here to read more

 On 5th April 1967 the Bonds sold 4 Horseshoe Lane to Thornbury Rural District Council for £3100.
-Just before the house was demolished in the early 1970’s, it was occupied by Derek R Brooks and Ashley Drew.
+The Council let the property out for several years before it was demolished.
+We know it was occupied by Derek R Brooks and Ashley Drew and from about 1971 to 1977 by Derek and Eileen Irwin and their four children.